-Recognizing the fact there have been significant developments in the MF industry in product innovation, investment in newer asset classes, distribution landscape, technological evolution, investor penetration and awareness, increase in risk elements, etc, SEBI has comprehensively reviewed its extant framework for risk management.
-In September 2021 it came out with a landmark circular on Risk Management Framework (RMF) to foster a risk-conscious culture in Mutual Funds (MFs).
+Recognizing the fact that there have been significant developments in the MF industry in product innovation, investment in newer asset classes, distribution landscape, technological evolution, investor penetration and awareness, increase in risk elements, etc, SEBI has comprehensively reviewed its extant framework for risk management.
+In September 2021, it came out with a landmark circular on Risk Management Framework (RMF) to foster a risk-conscious culture in Mutual Funds (MFs).
 The Framework has now been made effective from April 1, 2022.

 With the overall objective of management of key risks involved in mutual fund operation, the revised RMF shall provide a set of principles or standards, which inter alia comprise the policies, procedures, risk of management functions and roles & responsibilities of the management, the Board of AMC, and the Board of Trustees.

 The objectives of RMF should assist the management and the Board of Directors of both AMC and Trustees in demonstrating high standards of due diligence in daily management, promoting proactive management and early identification of risk, assigning accountability in the organization, and managing risk within the tolerance limits defined in the RMF.